hzqtc/fmd/README.md

 FMD is written in python2 and depends on `gstreamer0.10-python`.
 The recommendation is to install all gstreamer components and plugins.

 To try FMD, just clone the repository.
 Run `python2 fmd/main.py start` and try the telnet example above.
+You may also interested in [FMC](https://github.com/hzqtc/fmc), a simple CLI client for FMD.

 ## Contribute